kartik-v/dependent-dropdown/README.md

 ```

 #### depdrop.afterChange
-This event is triggered when the dependent parent input is modified or changed and after the ajax response is processed
+This event is triggered when a dependent parent input is modified or changed and after the ajax response is processed
 by the server.
 This event also allows you to access these parameters:

+- `id`: the parent dependent dropdown element id.
 - `value`: the parent dependent dropdown value.

 **Example:**